techpmsap/S4HC_Powerweek_2018/Day2/Exercise_02/Exercise_02.md

 ## Summary
 This concludes the exercise.
-You should have learned how to install and configure Eclipse IDE in order to create a SAP S/4HANA SDK project for Cloud Foundry from a Maven archetype.
+You should have learned how to install and configure Eclipse IDE in order to create a SAP S/4HANA Cloud SDK project for Cloud Foundry from a Maven archetype.
 You have also learned how to build the project with this new IDE and how to deploy the application to your Cloud Foundry environment.
 Please proceed with the next exercise.